x86txt/portfolio/proposals/cyware/README.md

 ### Package Architecture

-For the application packaging, we will provide a container and an OVA for virtual machine environments.
+For the application packaging, we will provide a container and an OVA that runs our containers for virtual machine environments.
 This will cover the vast majority of environments, independent of whether the customer wants to deploy into an on-premise datacenter or into a cloud provider.

+Further, it makes upgrades and maintenance straightforward - our containerized customers will know how to pull the latest versions of a container and upgrade those, and for our OVA clients, we can either give them a limited SSH account that allows them to connect and upgrade the containers, or if we want a more professional look, build a small "administrative" GUI that allows the client to manage certain aspects of the VM, such as the network stack, logging destination, service stop/start/restart, and of course upgrades.
+See the [Maintenance](#3-maintenance) section for additional color here.

 We can provide instructions for deploying into the following containerized environments, which should cover a large majority of potential use-cases: